 From paper ‘Bible’ to digital decision support system

 Redesign with a focus on user experience

 Joining the agile team

 The redesign was planned with agile sprints of 3-weeks.
 We proposed to expand our cooperation so we could join these multiple agile sprints with the customer.
-At ContentKings we believe multiple rounds of user feedback always add more value than just one round of feedback with a longer development cycle.
+At ContentKings we believe multiple rounds of user feedback always add more value than just one round with a longer development cycle.
 Two feedback rounds with 4 users results in better feedback than one round with 8 users.

 With the help of user research by ContentKings we were able to create a better fit with our professional healthcare users.